Ping Wang

 STICK: Science and Technology Innovation Concept Knowledge-base

 This project is sponsored by the National Science Foundation, under a Science of Science and Innovation Policy grant.
-Professors Yan Qu, Ben Shneiderman, and I are leading an interdisciplinary team to builds a large-scale, multi-source, longitudinal database, and develop a set of visual analytic tools for monitoring and understanding the emergence and revolution/evolution of innovations in information technology, biotechnology, and nanotechnology.
+Professors Yan Qu, Ben Shneiderman, and I led an interdisciplinary team to achieve two primary goals: (1) to build a collection of studies that examine the emergence and evolutions of science and technology innovations, and (2) to develop a set of visual analytic tools for monitoring and understanding such emergence and evolution.
 Read more about the project here.

 PopIT: Scalable Computational Analysis of the Diffusion of Technological Concepts